 The committee voted along party lines, 11-10, to approve Kobes’ nomination for a full Senate vote.

-Sen. Mazie Hirono, D-Hawaii, predicted that Kobes likely would be confirmed by the Senate on a straight part-line vote, She said that Kobes’ history of “anti-choice” activism twould make it “impossible for him to fairly decide cases involving reproductive rights.”
+Sen. Mazie Hirono, D-Hawaii, predicted that Kobes likely would be confirmed by the Senate on a straight party-line vote, She said that Kobes’ history of “anti-choice” activism twould make it “impossible for him to fairly decide cases involving reproductive rights.”

 Hirono said that Kobes voluntarily represented crisis pregnancy centers seeking to uphold a South Dakota law requiring doctors to inform women seeking abortions that “the pregnant woman has an existing relationship with that unborn human being and that the relationship enjoys protection under the United States Constitution and under the laws of South Dakota.”